-Dr. Fauci Says Football Is The ‘Perfect Set Up’ For Spreading COVID-19
+Dr. Fauci Says Football Is The ‘Perfect Set-Up’ For Spreading COVID-19

 Dr. Anthony Fauci is sounding the alarm bell about the risks of football.
-In a recent interview on Peter King’s Football Morning in America, Fauci, who is one of the lead doctors on President Trump’s coronavirus task force, said that football is the “perfect set up for spreading” the coronavirus.
+In a recent interview on Peter King’s Football Morning in America, Fauci, who is one of the lead doctors on President Trump’s coronavirus task force, said that football is the “perfect set-up for spreading” the coronavirus.

 In the interview, Fauci explained that because the coronavirus is a respiratory illness, it is spread mainly through virus shedding.